Year 1 - Semester 1

 Anatomy and Physiology 2

-Your studies will focus on the structure and function of the digestive system, the nervous system and sensory organs.
+You will study structure and function of the following systems in the four major domestic animal species: digestive, endocrine, blood and lymphatics, nervous system including sensory organs, urinary and reproduction.
 The lab will provide hands-on study of important physiological principles and anatomical structures through models and dissection of preserved specimens.

 Prerequisites(s): APHY 101, APHY 102